 Brad Miller spoke with us directly.
 After 15 years as a restaurant owner and operator, Miller switched roles from running restaurants to consulting for them.
 For the last 10 years, he has helped hundreds of restaurant owners—from single-unit operators to multi-unit chains—improve their operations and finances.
 Below are the seven bad habits he has seen restaurants make time and again.

-1. Underestimating Cost Control
+1. Restaurant Habits to Quit: Underestimating the Importance of Cost Control

 “You’ve heard the saying: Save the pennies and the dollars will follow,” Miller says.
 “This is certainly true for restaurants.
 Every minute your employee stands at the cash register with nothing to do, or your cook clocks in early, it costs you money.
 In California, that costs $.175 per minute (at minimum wage).
 That 40% extra trimming on your rib-eye steak can cost you $1.25/oz.
 When you add those numbers up at the end of the month and year, it can shock you.”